 The best way to enjoy your hot tub is to make sure the water is clean and clear.
 And to do that, you need sanitizer.
 Whether you use chlorine or bromine, the sanitizer removes the things you don’t want in your water.
 Without a sanitizer, it will be easier for bacteria and algae to grow in the warm water of your spa.

 But should you choose chlorine or bromine as your hot tub sanitizer?

 There are benefits for each product.
 However, it’s important to choose the best sanitizer for your hot tub’s filtration system.
 Master Spas hot tubs feature the EcoPur Charge, a mineral-based filtration system.
 The combination of natural occurring elements works best with chlorine to keep your hot tub water clean.

-Keep reading to learn more about why chlorine is the best sanitizer for your hot tub by Master Spas.
+Why should you use chlorine in your spa?
+Keep reading to learn why it’s the best sanitizer for your hot tub.

-Most people are familiar with chlorine as a component of popular household cleaners, such as bleach.
-Chlorine, though, is an effective sanitizer for your hot tub water.
+Most people are familiar with chlorine as a component of popular household products, such as bleach.
+The products for cleaning not soaking.
+This type of chlorine is different, though, than what you put in your hot tub to sanitize the water.

 Chlorine acts as an oxidizer, attacking contaminants and destroying them.
 While the chlorine is working, the chemical reaction will produce chloramines.
 These chloramines are what can give hot tub water a smell.

 However, the EcoPur system removes chloramines from the water and keeps the water smelling fresh.